 Agencies identify their integrated transition team:

-- Identify a senior executive Agency Transition Sponsor
+- Identify a senior executive Agency Transition Sponsor; and

 - Appoint a Transition Ordering Contracting Officer (TOCO) and Lead Transition Manager (LTM) for communications between GSA and agency contracting and telecom staffs